School of Medicine

 Leonardo joined Stanford in 2018 as a post-doctoral researcher working within the framework of the Human Connectome Project.
 Since 2022, he leads the Computational Neuroscience & Neuroimaging Program at the Stanford Center for Precision Mental Health and Wellness.

 The goal of Leonardo's research is to develop quantitative biomarkers for psychiatry that are reliable, interpretable and can be used to guide treatment selection and estimate therapy response.
 To this end, he integrates behavioral measures and symptoms with large scale recordings of brain structure and function as well as other biological markers.

-In his free time, Leonardo enjoys practicing martial arts, playing video-games, learning philosophy and discovering the local culture.
+In his free time, Leonardo enjoys practicing martial arts, playing video-games and road tripping around the USA.

 Associate Professor of Psychiatry and Behavioral Sciences (Public Mental Health and Population Sciences)